chsclarke/WordpressOnCloud/README.md

 You are ready to go!

 ## Notes
-Credit to [groovemonkey](https://github.com/groovemonkey) for his Wordpress and Kubernetes guides.
-The config files as well as part of this README were sourced from his repositories and updated for Google Cloud.
+Credit to [groovemonkey](https://github.com/groovemonkey) for some of his explanations on GC specific kubernetes deployments.

 Check out the Wordpress docker documentation [here](https://hub.docker.com/_/wordpress/)